Ohio State vs. West Virginia Predictions, College Basketball BetMGM Promo Codes, & Picks - December 30

 Ohio State Performance Insights

-- The Buckeyes have a +184 scoring differential, topping opponents by 15.3 points per game.
-They're putting up 79.4 points per game to rank 81st in college basketball and are giving up 64.1 per contest to rank 39th in college basketball.
+- The Buckeyes' +184 scoring differential (outscoring opponents by 15.3 points per game) is a result of scoring 79.4 points per game (79th in college basketball) while giving up 64.1 per outing (39th in college basketball).

-- Ohio State is 80th in the country at 39.2 rebounds per game.
-That's 7.2 more than the 32 its opponents average.
+- Ohio State grabs 39.2 rebounds per game (82nd in college basketball) while allowing 32.0 per contest to its opponents.
+It outrebounds opponents by 7.2 boards per game.

-- Ohio State makes 1.7 more threes per game than the opposition, 8.1 (124th in college basketball) compared to its opponents' 6.4.
+- Ohio State hits 8.1 three-pointers per game (124th in college basketball) while shooting 37.7% from beyond the arc (42nd in college basketball).
+It is making 1.7 more threes per contest than its opponents, who drain 6.4 per game while shooting 32.1%.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.